threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### How does communication happen on the Grid at the 3node's level?
+### How does communication happen on the Threefold Grid at the 3node's level?

 There are two ways to get information about nodes.
 Once is to query TF Chain, and the other is to communicate with nodes directly.